proNeel02/NamasteReact/extra/cdn.md

 **NetWork** : Group of Servers Working toghter to send Content back to the Client therefore it's call Network

-Consider a Game game server located in US here , consider
+Consider a Game server located in US here,
-    player1 from *India*
+    player1 from *India*git
     player2 from *US*

 same server for player1 taking 300ms and player 2 taking 20ms,